parallel-ml/docs/docs/deepspeech.md

 - If you are using gpu, use tensorflow gpu:
 `pip3 uninstall tensorflow`
 `pip3 install 'tensorflow-gpu==1.13.1' `
-- Download voice training data from common voice: https://voice.mozilla.org/en/datasets; _ - Download the Tatoeba dataset
+**Download voice training data from common voice: https://voice.mozilla.org/en/datasets;**
+- Download the Tatoeba dataset
 - Go to the link, scroll down to the Tatoeba dataset, press more, and press download
 - Move it to your preferrred directory
 - Unzip the file
+The data is needs to be converted wav files.
+The data needs to be split into train, test, and dev data 3 csv files need to be created (for each split) which stores the wav_filename, wav_filesize, and transcript
-- Convert MP3 to WAV file while creating train.csv, dev.csv, and test.csv
+- Use  [import.py](https://drive.google.com/file/d/1EUJ0jUKSdEiwxRm8-2jaLaO2mCK_Bg0G/view?usp=sharing) and [untilA.csv] to convert MP3 to WAV file while creating train.csv, dev.csv, and test.csv
+to do and [untilA.csv]
 - Put ‘import.py’ and ‘untilA.csv’ in same folder
-- Install pydub (pydub will help convert MP3 to WAV)
+- Install pydub (pydub will help convert MP3 to WAV) `pip3 install pydub`
-- pip3 install pydub
-- (Optional) apt-get install ffmpeg
+- (Optional) `apt-get install ffmpeg`
 - Edit import.py before you start running the code
 - Change the fullpath variable to the directory that has the audio files
 - For example, fullpath = ‘/home/user/Download/tatoeba_audio_eng/tatoeba_audio_eng/audio’
 - Now, run import.py by
-- python3 import.py
+`python3 import.py`
 - As a result, you will have the following files: new_names.csv train.csv